-Our success depends on our ability to anticipate and respond to changing trends and consumer demands in a timely manner.
+Our success depends on our ability to anticipate and respond to changing trends in the tile industry and consumer demands in a timely manner.
 If we fail to identify and respond to emerging trends, consumer acceptance of our merchandise and our image with current or potential customers may be harmed, which could reduce our revenues.
 Additionally, if we misjudge market trends, we may significantly overstock unpopular products and be forced to reduce the sales price of such products, which would have a negative impact on our gross profit and cash flow.
 Conversely, shortages of products that prove popular could also reduce our revenues.

-We depend on a few key employees, and if we lose the services of any our executive officers, we may not be able to run our business effectively.
+We depend on a few key employees, and if we lose the services of any of our executive officers, we may not be able to run our business effectively.

 Our future success depends in part on our ability to attract and retain key executive, merchandising, marketing, and sales personnel.
-Our executive officers include Chris Homeister, Chief Executive Officer; Kirk Geadelmann, Chief Financial Officer; Carl Randazzo, Senior Vice President - Retail; and Joseph Kinder, Senior Vice President - Operations.
-We have employment and non-compete arrangements with each of Messrs.
-Homeister, Geadelmann, Kinder, and Randazzo.
-If any of these executive officers ceases to be employed by us, we would have to hire additional qualified personnel.
-Our ability to successfully hire other experienced and qualified executive officers cannot be assured, and may be difficult because we face competition for these professionals from our competitors, our suppliers and other companies operating in our industry.
-As a result, the loss or unavailability of any of our executive officers could have a material adverse effect on us.
+If any of these key employees ceases to be employed by us, we would have to hire additional qualified personnel.
+Our ability to successfully hire other experienced and qualified key employees cannot be assured and may be difficult because we face competition for these professionals from our competitors, our suppliers and other companies operating in our industry.
+As a result, the loss or unavailability of any of our key employees could have a material adverse effect on us.